matthewdickinson/tyk-docs/tyk-docs/content/planning-for-production.md

 ### Analytics Optimisations

 If using a Redis cluster under high load it is recommended that analytics are sent to distributed Redis shards.
-To configure this ensure the Redis cluster is [enabled]({{< ref "tyk-multi-data-centre/mdcb-configuration-options/#storageenable_cluster" >}}) and [multiple analytics keys]({{< ref "tyk-oss-gateway/configuration#analytics_configenable_multiple_analytics_keys" >}}) are configured.
-Subsequently, analytics keys will be distributed across multiple nodes in the cluster.
+This can be configured using the *analytics_configenable_multiple_analytics_keys* parameter and following the process explained in this [FAQ - Requires PR Merged].

 In Tyk Gateway, using [protobuf]({{< ref "tyk-oss-gateway/configuration/#analytics_configserializer_type" >}}) serialisation, instead of msgpack can increase performance for sending and processing analytics.
 Please note that *protobuf* is not currently supported in MDCB environments.

 If using Tyk Cloud platform under high load, it is also recommended that analytics are stored within a local region.
-This means that a local Tyk Pump instance can store the analytics within a local PostgreSQL or MongoDB instance.
-In this scenario the hybrid pump is bypassed in the Control Plane, thus reducing load since no analytics traffic is sent to synchronise analytics to the Data Planes.
+This means that a local Tyk Pump instance can store the analytics within a localised data sink, such as PostgreSQL or MongoDB.
+In this scenario the hybrid pump will be bypassed in the Control Plane, thus reducing load since no analytics traffic is sent for synchronising with the Data Planes.

 ### Use the right hardware